icoert/CarShop-Symfony/README.md

 # rentc-symfony

-First Php app using symfony is about a renting tool for cars.
+My first PhP app using Symfony is about a renting tool for cars.